cadrian/macchiato/README.md

 Notes:
- * Arrays are sparse: it is possible to add elements at any index without intervening indices.
+ * Arrays are sparse: it is possible to add elements at any index (even negative) without intervening indices.
 Manifest arrays don't have indices: they are created starting from index 0, with incrementing indices.
-When iterating on sparse arrays, the values are given in ascending order.
+When iterating on sparse arrays, the values are given in ascending index order.
  * The `result` reserved identifier is used to assign a value that will be returned from a `def` function.
  * The `import` clauses help modularize complex rulesets.
 They import